jasminejoy01/Certificates/README.md

+# Certifications
-# This folder contains the certifications completed as part of coursework at Ryerson University
+The included certificates were acquired as part of coursework at Ryerson University.